Overview

 Comparison with physical modeling

-In previous versions, Quick BI's dataset modeling was based on physical modeling.
-This approach uses a visual interface to configure joins and merge multiple tables into a single wide table.
+In previous versions, Quick BI used physical modeling for datasets.
+This approach provides a visual interface to configure joins and merge multiple tables into a single wide table.

 With physical modeling, you must explicitly define the join type, such as left join, inner join, or full join.
 This requires you to thoroughly understand your data and preprocess it for integrity and uniqueness.
 Otherwise, you risk severe issues such as data explosion.